 With Mira, you can make an appointment at hundreds of urgent care centers for a COVID-19 test with only a few clicks.
-Mira offers $99 urgent care visits and low-cost lab testing for as little as $25 per month.
+Mira offers $99 urgent care visits and low-cost lab testing for an average of $25 per month.
 Contact our member care team for more information!

 Alexis Bryan MPH, is a recent graduate of Columbia’s Mailman School of Public Health.
 She is passionate about increasing access to care to improve health outcomes.
 Outside of work, she loves to travel, read, and pay too much attention to her plants.